KudryashevLab/TomoBEAR/README.md

 Many thanks to the Buchmann family for supporting this project with their stipendia for PhD starters.

 Many thanks to the DFG (Deutsche Forschungsgesellschaft) for funding the project.

+Many thanks to the Max Planck Institute of Biophysics in Hesse in Frankfurt for support.

 # Contacts
 [Misha Kudryashev (Principal Investigator)](mailto:misha.kudryashev@gmail.com?subject=[GitHub]%20TomoBEAR)